haskell-suite/haskell-packages/README.md

 If you go the hard way, this involves:

-1. Parsing command line parameters.
+1. **Parsing command line parameters**.
 Sounds easy — just take a list of files to compile.
 In reality you also need to handle package ids and package dbs, CPP options (`-DFOO=1`), language extension flags (`-XRankNTypes`) etc.

     To integrate with Cabal, you also need to tell it the list of installed packages, supported languages and extensions etc.

-2. Actual integration with Cabal means understanding how Cabal works and hard-coding support for your compiler.
+2. Actual **integration with Cabal** means understanding how Cabal works and hard-coding support for your compiler.
 And then getting it accepted and waiting for the next Cabal release.